rails/rails/guides/source/action_controller_overview.md

 </form>
 ```

-Rails adds this token to every form that's generated using the "form helpers":form_helpers.html, so most of the time you don't have to worry about it.
+Rails adds this token to every form that's generated using the [form helpers](form_helpers.html), so most of the time you don't have to worry about it.
 If you're writing a form manually or need to add the token for another reason, it's available through the method `form_authenticity_token`:

 The `form_authenticity_token` generates a valid authentication token.
 That's useful in places where Rails does not add it automatically, like in custom Ajax calls.

-The "Security Guide":security.html has more about this and a lot of other security-related issues that you should be aware of when developing a web application.
+The [Security Guide](security.html) has more about this and a lot of other security-related issues that you should be aware of when developing a web application.

 The Request and Response Objects
 --------------------------------